magic-research/Dataset_Quantization/README.md

 python alpaca_sample.py --ratio 0.1 --k 10
 ```

-We provided some sampled results in the data folder for your reference.
+We provided some sampled results in the `data/alpaca` folder for your reference.

 ### Training